 - Official transcripts from all post-secondary institutions attended;

 - Official documentation confirming professional designations, where applicable;

-- A detailed chronological résumé clearly outlining educational achievements, work experience and progression, and other related experience; and
+- A detailed chronological résumé clearly outlining educational achievements, work experience and progression, and other related experience (see template here); and

 - A Letter of Intent (LOI) that clearly explains why the applicant is applying and outlines the student’s academic intentions;

 - Proof of English language proficiency as specified in the “English Language Proficiency” section of the Admissions Policy;